xiaotong0329/tp/docs/UserGuide.md

 * `markattendance e/Orientation2023 m/John Doe` - Marks John Doe as attended for Orientation2023
 * `markattendance e/Meeting2023 m/Jane Smith` - Marks Jane Smith as attended for Meeting2023

-### Viewing attendance : `viewattendance`
+### Viewing attendees : `viewattendees`

 Views the list of members who attended a specific event.

-Format: `viewattendance e/EVENTID`
+Format: `viewattendees e/EVENTID`

 * Shows all members marked as attended for the specified event.
 * If no attendance has been recorded for the event, shows "No attendance recorded yet."

 Examples:
-* `viewattendance e/Orientation2023` - Shows all members who attended Orientation2023
+* `viewattendees e/Orientation2023` - Shows all members who attended Orientation2023
-* `viewattendance e/Meeting2023` - Shows all members who attended Meeting2023
+* `viewattendees e/Meeting2023` - Shows all members who attended Meeting2023

 ### Saving the data